rominva/Digital_Clock/README.md

 # Digital_Clock
- a digital clock and simple calender with python
+ a digital clock and simple calendar with python